imranali4/OPENWEBUI_STACK/README.md

-# OPENWEBUI_STACK - Comprehensive AI Stack
+# OPENWEBUI_STACK - Comprehensive AI Stack MAC M1

 This repository contains a full AI stack orchestrated with Docker Compose, featuring:
 *   **Open WebUI:** A user-friendly interface for your LLM interactions.